-Trumpism Wins In Alabama, Even If Trump Doesn't
+Trumpism Wins in Alabama, Even If Trump Doesn't

 “We’re here to cheer on our friend Roy Moore and then begin to prepare possibly for a run in ‘18,” he said.
 McDaniel said he was also considering running for lieutenant governor in 2019.

 Moore held his election night party at the RSA Activity Center in downtown Montgomery.
-Dinner and red, white and blue cupcakes were served, though no alcohol.
+Dinner and red, white, and blue cupcakes were served, though no alcohol.
 A couple hundred Moore supporters turned out to cheer him on.
 Bannon was backstage with Moore before the race was called.

 Bannon, wearing his signature green jacket, took the stage before Moore’s acceptance speech.
 He explicitly cast Corker’s retirement as a consequence of Moore’s win.

 “You all remember we talked last night about starting a revolution with Judge Moore’s victory?”
 Bannon said.
-“Well Senator Corker stepped down today and he’s not going to run for re-election.”
+“Well Senator Corker stepped down today and he’s not going to run for reelection.”

-Bannon spoke of more candidates “who follow the model of Judge Moore and do not need to raise money from elites, fat cats, crony capitalists in Washington DC and New York City.”
+Bannon spoke of more candidates “who follow the model of Judge Moore and do not need to raise money from elites, fat cats, crony capitalists in Washington D.C. and New York City.”

 “Who’s sovereign, the people or the money?”
 Bannon asked the crowd.
 “Alabama answered today: the people.”